 Eddie Van Halen Net Worth

-Eddie Van Halen net worth: Eddie Van Halen is a Dutch-American guitarist, songwriter, keyboardist, producer, and inventor who has a net worth of $100 million.
-He is best known as the and founder—with brother and drummer Alex Van Halen, of the American hard rock band Van Halen.
-He is generally recognized as one of the greatest rock guitarists of all time.
+Eddie Van Halen net worth: Eddie Van Halen was a Dutch-American guitarist, songwriter, keyboardist, producer, and inventor who had a net worth of $100 million at the time of his death in 2020.
+He was best known as the founder—with brother/drummer Alex Van Halen, of the American hard rock band Van Halen.
+He was generally recognized as one of the greatest rock guitarists of all time.
+Many music publications have referred to him as THE GREATEST of all time.
+Van Halen formed in 1972 and would go on to sell more than 56 million albums worldwide with several lead singers, notably David Lee Roth and Sammy Hagar.
+Unfortunately Eddie Van Halen died on October 6, 2020 at the age of 65 from cancer.

 Early Life: Edward Lodewijk Van Halen was born on January 26, 1955, in Amsterdam, The Netherlands.
 He is the son of Jan and Eugenia van Halen.
 He has an older brother, Alex.
 In early 1962, the Van Halen family moved to Pasadena, California.
 Eddie and Alex learned to play the piano as kids.
 Eddie Van Halen does not read music.
 He learned from watching and listening.
 Eddie switched instruments and began learning how to play the guitar.
 Eddie and Alex formed their first band, The Broken Combs, with three other boys, when Eddie was in the fourth grade.